 Textual information

-Information contained in the S-57 attributes INFORM, NINFOM, TXTDSC and NTXTDS on individual Object instances in S-57 is encoded in S-101 using the attributes information (complex attribute) and pictorial representation on the feature instance or by using the information type Nautical Information.
+Information contained in the S-57 attributes INFORM, NINFOM, TXTDSC and NTXTDS on individual Object instances in S-57 is encoded in S-101 using the attributes information (complex attribute) and pictorial representation on the feature instance; or by using the information type Nautical Information.
 Nautical Information is associated to the feature instance for which the information applies using the association Additional Information.

 S-101 Information type: Nautical Information (N) (S-101 DCEG Clause 24.4)